Travel.State.Gov > International Travel > Country Information > Belgium International Travel Information

 Faith-Based Travelers: See our following webpages for details:

 LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Belgium.

-Persons with Mobility Issues: While in Belgium, individuals with disabilities may find accessibility and accommodation very different from in the United States.
+Travelers Who Require Accessibility Assistance: While in Belgium, individuals with disabilities may find accessibility and accommodation very different from in the United States.

 Students: See our students abroad page.